aws-samples/orgs-prescriptive-guidance/README.md

 #### Emergency Access

-In the event that there are any issues with AWS IAM Identity Center, an `EmergencyAccess_RO` and `EmergencyAccess_Ops` users have been deployed in the management account.
-These users can assume IAM roles `EmergencyAccess_Ops` and `EmergencyAccess_RO` in every account.
+In the event that there are any issues with AWS IAM Identity Center, IAM users `EmergencyAccess_RO` and `EmergencyAccess_Ops` have been deployed in the management account.
+These users can assume IAM roles `EmergencyAccess_RO` and `EmergencyAccess_Ops` in every account.
 These users thus have privileged access to all accounts which necessitates that they be used sparingly in a secure manner.

 There are no credentials associated with these users.
 To set credentials, and enable multi-factor authentication for these users, follow these [instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable.html) to configure MFA devices for each EmergencyAccess user.